Yellow group — STARTING WITH NEWSPAPER NAMES

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.

-Seems like it belongs to: geographic locations
+Seems like it belongs to: STARTING WITH NEWSPAPER NAMES

 Actually belongs to: U.S. CABINET DEPARTMENTS